Three Ways to Plan Database Schema Design

 An example would be a field marked as NOT NULL in SQL Server.
 The application generator can detect this and ensure the necessary User Interface validation is included with a user-understandable error like the one below.

 There are many different types of constraints.
-Allowing NULLs, enforcing uniqueness, and allowed value lists are just a few examples.
+Allowing NULLs, enforcing uniqueness, and allowing value lists are just a few examples.

 Hopefully, these tips will get you going down the right path, or at least raise some questions that should be considered in the planning stage, to help create a design that will work for your particular needs.